zhenduowen/zhenduowen.github.io/_posts/2025-06-17-right-cdf-technique.md

 *Remark.*

-1. Note that the sum indices of right CDF starts at $1$.
+1. Note that the sum indices of right CDF start at $1$.

 2. The support requirement is commonly satisfied when $X$ is a [*Stopping Time*](https://www.wikiwand.com/en/articles/Stopping_time), where this method is commonly used.